-- Name: give your new Ticket Type a clear, descriptive name, bearing in mind that this will be seen by both your box office team and customers
+- Name: give your new Ticket Type a clear, descriptive name, bearing in mind that this will be visible to both your box office team and customers

 - Description: this is optional, but useful for adding any internal notes about a Ticket Type

-- Active: like most things in Spektrix, Ticket Types are made active and inactive, rather than being deleted; keep this check box ticked if you want this Ticket Type to be available in Price Lists right away
+- Active: Ticket Types can be active or inactive.
+Tick this check box if you want this Ticket Type to be available in Price Lists

 If you're creating a Normal Ticket Type:

-Once you've completed these fields, click Add and your new Ticket Type will be listed under its category.
+Once you've completed these fields, click Add.
+Your new Ticket Type will be listed under its category.

-- If you need to make any changes to a Ticket Type, click the Edit button; from here, you can rename your Ticket Type, change its description, make it inactive, and change which delivery methods are available
+From here, you can rename your Ticket Type, change its description, make it inactive, and change which delivery methods are available.

-- To change a Web Ticket Type to a Normal Ticket Type (or vice versa), click the To normal (or To web)
+To change a Web Ticket Type to a Normal Ticket Type (or vice versa), click the To normal or To web buttons.

-NOTE: if you're changing a Normal Ticket Type that's currently locked to only be available to be sold by Sales Administrators, you'll need to click the padlock icon to unlock it before changing it to a Web Ticket Type.
+TIP: If you're changing a Normal Ticket Type that's currently locked to only be sold by Sales Administrators, you'll need to click the padlock icon to unlock it before changing it to a Web Ticket Type.

 Here you can set global rules that define when specific delivery methods become unavailable for your Web Ticket Types:

-You can also select which delivery method is always available, between COBO and postal.
+You can also select which delivery method is always available, between COBO / Will Call and postal.

-Once you've created your Ticket Types, you might want to check out the following:
+Once you've created your Ticket Types, you might want to check out the following articles for further reading.